sophietenhoor/book/book/lecture1/other_elements.md

 :replace_default: "False"
 ```

 In [](./single_element.md) and [](./matrix.md) you've seen how to derive the local stiffness matrix for a simple extension element.
-That gave us the following local stiffness matrix:
+But can you do the same for other elements?

+> You'll look into deriving the local stiffness matrix for the Euler-Bernoulli element.

+Previously, the local stiffness matrix for a simple extension element was found as:

 $$\mathbf{K}^{(e)} = \cfrac{EA}{\ell}\begin{bmatrix} 1&-1\\-1&1 \end{bmatrix}$$